danielmaangi/datimanalytics/README.md

 # If you don't have devtools installed, install it first
 install.packages("devtools")

-# Install the development version of smutils
+# Install the development version of datimanalytics
 devtools::install_github("danielmaang/datimanalytics")
 ```